iterative/mlem.ai/content/docs/gto/user-guide.md

 Using Git tag to register versions and assign stages is handy, but the Git tag itself doesn't contain path to the artifact, type of it (it could be `model` or `dataset`), or any other information you may find useful.
-For simple projects (e.g. single artifact) we can assume the details in a downstream system.
+For simple projects (e.g. single artifact) we can assume the details
+[in a CI/CD system](#acting-in-ci-cd) downstream.
 But for more advanced cases, we should codify them in the registry itself.

 To keep this metainformation, GTO uses `artifacts.yaml` file.
 Commands like `gto annotate` and `gto remove` are used to modify it, while `gto describe`